wp-plugins/tagged-gallery/readme.txt

 Tagged Gallery is generating a gallery based on tagged media.
 To put a gallery on your page/post just tag the page/post with "tg:spring2013" and Tagged Gallery will generate a gallery with all the images tagged with "spring2013".

-*Tagged Gallery is pednding on two other plugins*
+Tagged Gallery is pednding on two other plugins:

-- Tag Pages by Bjorn Wijers - http://wordpress.org/extend/plugins/tag-pages/
+*	Tag Pages by Bjorn Wijers - http://wordpress.org/extend/plugins/tag-pages/
-- WordPress Media Tags by Typomedia Foundation  - http://www.typomedia.org/wordpress/plugins/wordpress-media-tags/
+*	WordPress Media Tags by Typomedia Foundation  - http://www.typomedia.org/wordpress/plugins/wordpress-media-tags/
 Tagged Gallery does NOT connect to any external servers.
 Just getting tags and images from your WordPress database